uphonix/resource-server/README.md

 4) Change into the '/vagrant' directory (cd /vagrant)
 5) Install the Storedrobe database by running 'bin/db-migration install' from the project directory
 6) Run './storedrobe' to start the Storedrobe app
-7) From your browser, go to 'http://localhost:8080/index.html'
+7) From your browser, go to 'http://localhost:8080/index.html' (although the server runs on port 5000, there is vagrant port forwarding setup from guest '5000' to host '8080' defined in the Vagrantfile
 8) Choose the sample CSV supplied to upload and click 'Upload' (clothing.csv can also be found in the data/ door in the root of the project)

 TODO:
  Write more extensive tests
  Complete frontend for adding/searching/tagging clothing items

+Although the frontend functionality for this isn't complete, the backend routes are setup and ready to go!
+Please see the perldoc in Storedrobe::Clothing

+Author: Nathaniel Phillips